mwang87/MetabolomicsSpectrumResolver/README.md

 ![](https://github.com/mwang87/MetabolomicsSpectrumResolver/workflows/production-integration/badge.svg)

 > :warning: These identifiers are based on draft USI and draft Metabolomics USI identifiers.
-        Thus, they are subject to change, and so for the moment, they will be include in the first block as mzspec instead of mzspec.
+        Thus, they are subject to change, and so for the moment, they will be specified as `mzdraft` instead of `mzspec` in the first block.
         Thank you for your patience and working with us!

 ## Example USI URLs